 Optional on most trim levels are roof marker lamps ($55), skid plates ($150), snow-plow prep for 4WD, fast-idle switch ($200), camper/fifth-wheel wiring ($35), myriad dealer options and for diesels, dual 125-amp alternators ($270) and radiator covers ($55) for cold states.

 Safety equipment includes frontal airbags, front seat belt pretensioners, and StabiliTrak on single-rear wheel models.
 Optional equipment includes front-side airbags and front side-curtain airbags (2500), OnStar, backup cameras and integrated trailer brake controller.

 The Sierra HD shares its mechanical bits with the Chevrolet Silverado HD, but they are not visually identical.
 Different grilles, lights, trim, wheels and badges distinguish the two.
-Denali models use unique elements of those distinctive parts to further separate themselves from lesser Sierra HDs.
+Denali models use unique elements of those distinctive parts to separate themselves from other Sierra HDs.

-The wallpaper sized, ruby red GMC logo makes its origin plainly obvious and the bumper that blends into the fenders lacks the big bumper-to-grille opening characteristic of vehicles with separate bodies and frames.
-The increased frame stiffness allows smaller gaps between panels, one reason the Sierra HD is quieter than Super Duty cabs.
+The wallpaper sized, ruby red GMC logo makes its origin obvious.
+The bumper that blends into the fenders gives the front an integrated look that lacks the big bumper-to-grille opening characteristic of vehicles with separate bodies and frames.
+The increased frame stiffness allows smaller gaps between panels and helps the Sierra HD ride quieter than Super Duty cabs.

 Extended cab models have rear doors that open to the rear after the front doors have been opened, with windows that roll down to minimize rear seat claustrophobia.
 Ford's Super Cab uses the same system, while Ram HD's mid-size cab has four conventionally opening doors.